PascalCorpsman/FPC_DOOM/lessons_learned.md

 ### TBytes is not PByte

 When dealing with array's of byte do not use the TBytes datatype, use PByte instead !
+Reason for this, is that FPC "knows" the size of the array thats behind of TBytes (by reading the int in the negative address of the first element).
+A C PByte does not have stored this information, therefore the lenght information will be invalid!

 <!---